 - Why did I lose ad visibility in November despite increasing my budget?

 Historical performance data is particularly valuable for bid optimization.
-Using the data and the context of your past performance, automated bidding platforms can infer future performance and make necessary changes to maximize business value.
+Using the data and context of your past performance, automated bidding platforms infer future performance and make changes to maximize business value.

 This is called predictive analytics, and it’s nothing new.
 The finance industry has been using statistical models of past historical data to effectively predict market changes for decades.
 Applying it to the advertising industry allows you to effectively see around corners and make quick decisions to maximize performance and stay ahead of the curve.

 Most advanced AdWords advertisers understand that they cannot automate certain aspects of their optimization strategy.
 They pick and choose which aspects they want Google’s automation features to handle, then make manual changes when necessary.
 For example, they can make manual bid adjustments after considering historical performance data that Google’s automation technology doesn’t factor in.

 But when you combine a complete, quality data set with a decision engine based on machine learning technology, it’s possible to fully automate a much larger number of processes.
 The volume of actionable data available today greatly exceeds what a marketing manager or a whole team of data scientists can humanly process.
 That is not to say that PPC managers are being rendered obsolete.
 It simply means they can spend more time identifying new opportunities for growth.
 This makes full automation capabilities even more essential for SEM success.

 Google Ads continues to develop a wide range of new automation capabilities that smart marketers will take advantage of.
 But all the useful data insights you need to drive automation success can’t be found on Google properties.
 If you want to stand out from the competition (who are also adopting automation at an alarming rate), you need a technology that can maximize data insights for nuanced campaign optimization.

 If you’re ready to see a best-in-class AdWords automation tool in action, request a demo of QuanticMind.